top of page

 Pool Inspection

-Before you can dive into purchasing a house with a pool, you should have the pool inspected.
+Before you can dive into purchasing a house with a pool, you must perform a swimming pool inspection.
 Whether or not you have previously owned a property with a pool or a spa, it is important to arrange for a full evaluation of the condition of your future pool just like a house undergoes a professional home inspection prior to closing.
-This inspection is a separate expense but having peace of mind makes that expense worth it.
-The last thing a homeowner wants is huge expenses after buying a new home.
+The pool inspection cost is a separate expense but having peace of mind makes it well worth it.
+The last thing a homeowner wants is huge repair expenses after buying a new home.

 • Visible plumbing systems